WendellAdriel/laravel-validated-dto-docs/basics/mapping-dto-properties.md

 }
 ```

-The code above will map the `name` property to the `username` property before exporting your DTO to another structure.
+The code above will map the `name` property to the `username` property before transforming your DTO to another structure.
 So the resulting structure will have a `username` property instead of a `name` property.

 #### **Mapping nested data to flat data**